pryre/robin/documents/TOOLS.md

 - Allow you to select and change parameters
 - Airframe selection for those that are supported, but cannot be applied corectly in the Airframe Menu
 - Heads up, maps, and virutal horizon work as expected
-- Parameters can only be saved to EEPROM by using a custom tool to call the appropriate command: [widget](lib/qgroundcontrol_plugin/RobinCommandWidget.qml)
+- Parameters can be saved to EEPROM to persist to the next boot with the [widget](https://github.com/qutas/robin/blob/master/lib/qgroundcontrol_plugins/RobinCommandPanel.qml)
-- Calibrations technically work
+- Calibrations technically work, but only through the [widget](https://github.com/qutas/robin/blob/master/lib/qgroundcontrol_plugins/RobinCommandPanel.qml)
   - Gyro just place on a flat surface and click button once
   - Accel works by clicking the button over and over and following instructions